stoat-dev/stoat-action/docs/docs/why-stoat.md

 ## Stoat vs. existing GitHub actions

-A common question about Stoat is why using a new action while there are already many other actions that can do similar things.
-For example, a user can apply the [`create-or-update-comment` action](https://github.com/peter-evans/create-or-update-comment) to maintain a comment on a PR, and post whatever information there.
+A common question about Stoat is, "Why use a new action while there are already many other actions that can do similar things?"
+For example, a user can apply the [`create-or-update-comment` action](https://github.com/peter-evans/create-or-update-comment) to maintain a comment on a PR, and post whatever information they would like there.
 The answer is simplicity.
 Let's go through a detailed example of the `create-or-update-comment` action.
 To guarantee that the information in the comment is always up-to-date, there are three requirements:

   - Create a new comment when the PR is opened.
   - Update the comment when the PR is updated.
   - Update or delete the comment when the comment is no longer needed.

-Suppose there is a step, `output_information`, that generates the information that we want to post to the PR, the complete steps needed to fulfill the above three requirements are:
+Suppose there is a step, `output_information`, that generates the information that we want to post to the PR.
+The complete steps needed to fulfill the above three requirements are:

 ```yaml title=".github/workflows/post-comment.yaml"
 # This step generates the information that we want to post to the PR.